Portrait Taken by Carlos Amay in 2021

 Jahniah Kum

 (b.
 1997, Albany, NY) received her A.S. in Fine arts from Hudson Valley Community College(2020), B.A. in Studio Art from the University at Albany (2023), and is currently an MFA Painting candidate at the Maryland Institute College of Art in Baltimore, Maryland.
-Kum Has already been included in various group shows including the Annual Mohawk Hudson Regional Show held in upstate New York.
-Upcoming, she will have her debut solo show at the Spare Room Gallery in Baltimore, Maryland.
+Kum Has already been included in various group shows, including the Annual Mohawk Hudson Regional Show in upstate New York.
+She recently celebrated a solo show at the Spare Room Gallery in Baltimore, Maryland.
 Kum Currently lives and works in Baltimore, Maryland.

 COPYRIGHT © JAHNIAH KUM.
 2024 ALL RIGHTS RESERVED.